-- Currently stars in the Hulu original comedy series The Mindy Project, which she also writes and executive produces
+- Starred in the Hulu original comedy series The Mindy Project, which she also wrote and executive produced

 - The Mindy Project was nominated for a Writers Guild Award, Television Critics Association Award and NAACP Image Award